airbytehq/airbyte/docs/integrations/sources/postgres.md

 #### 5. Create replication slot

 Next, you will need to create a replication slot.
+It's important to create the publication first (as in step 4) before creating the replication slot.
+Otherwise, you can run into exceptions if there is any update to the database between the creation of the two.

 Here is the query used to create a replication slot called `airbyte_slot`:

 ```text
 SELECT pg_create_logical_replication_slot('airbyte_slot', 'pgoutput');